cdl-geneseo/geneseo-dictionary/B/Brb.md

 # Brb

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brb

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 VB: To Be Right Back.
 100% of those surveyed identified this term.
 F06 D.